 Let’s begin!
 Head over to http://www.hostgator.com/greg to get increased discounts on the Hatchling or Baby plans, which are the best options and the most common choices for your first blog or website.

 If you’d rather not go through our affiliate link that’s fine!
-Just visit hostgator.com and click on Web Hosting in the upper left and you’ll get to the same page as our link above.
+Just visit hostgator.com and click on Web Hosting in the upper left and you’ll get to the same options as our link above.
 Then follow the exact same process below.
 But the affiliate link guarantees you get the better discount described in detail below…so you should know about it!

-Click on the Buy Now! button.
+Click on the yellow Get Started Now button.

 Note: If your self hosted WordPress blog is part of your business, you can write off 100% of web-hosting and domain name costs in your annual taxes.